Bill & Lillie Aiken

 Leon & Donna Duell

-The Duells began their missionary career in 1992 with ABWE when in their 40s, serving for 6 years in Ukraine right after the break-up of the Soviet Union.
+The Duells began their missionary career in 1992 (with ABWE) when in their 40s, serving for 6 years in Ukraine, right after the break-up of the Soviet Union.
 They then had the privilege of opening the country of Russia for ABWE and serving there for 10 years.
 Their primary ministry was in the area of leadership development and assisting national churches in the process of reproduction.
 They are presently serving in Anchorage, Alaska with the same emphasis in partnership with Dimond Baptist Church, with an emphasis on multi-cultural ministries.
+GLC has prayerfully and financially supported the Duells since 1994.

 Dave & Nancy Eldert